 Sponsors, like BlueCross BlueShield of NC, provide us with the funds to ensure kids come to school nourished and ready to learn.

 Partners, like Farragut, help us out by purchasing food for BackPacks, packing, and delivering them to our partner schools!

 Hold a Food Drive for BackPack Buddies

 We always need items to send home with hungry children over the weekend.
-Donating shelf-stable milk and 100% juices is particularly helpful because we routinely purchase those items to make sure the backpacks are nutritionally balanced.
-Every carton you donate is one less we have to purchase!
+Donating canned proteins (such as tuna & chicken) is particularly helpful because we routinely purchase those items to make sure the backpacks are nutritionally balanced.
+Every can you donate is one less we have to purchase!
 See a complete list of the items needed here.

 Find more information on how to hold a healthy food drive here.

 Want a new idea for celebrating your child’s birthday?
 Invite the kids to bring BackPack Buddies food items.
 Let us know when you drop off the food and we’ll send your child a special thank you card.

 PORCH-Durham’s mission is to support the BackPack Buddies Program in Durham, North Carolina.
 Families buy a few extra items at the grocery store, and every 3rd Monday of the month they put them in bags on their porches.
 Then PORCH-Durham volunteers come to pick them up, and the food goes to support Inter-Faith Food Shuttle’s BackPack Buddies program.
 Thanks to their ongoing support, we have been able to add 4 new schools to the BackPack Buddies Program, supply our 5 school pantries, AND supply a pantry at the Durham Teen Center!

 The 2014 WRAL-FM MIX 101.5 BackPack Buddies Drive raised 7,904 lbs of food and $65,000!
 A huge thanks to every individual and group that made it possible.
 It’s never too late to give!
 Click here to donate online, and click here for a list of healthy food items you can donate.